Why grass will not grow under your shade tree.

 seeds to sprout in the deep shade of established grasses.
 Young grass plants can tolerate lower light conditions; however

 as grass plants mature more sunlight is required to maintain health and vigor.
-In full sun areas, grass blades reach
+In full sun areas, grass blades reach for the

-quality sunlight and suffers.
+sunlight and suffers.
 Then, to complicate matters, an already weakened grass plant is forced to compete with an established

 shade tree for food and water.

-keep grass growing under your tree.
+the grass growing under your tree.

 sunlight intensity and duration of quality light reaching the grass plant is important.
 The more time the grass plant has